Read the answers to a number of key questions that we are frequently asked about infusion therapy provided in the home and other alternate-sites.

 For an analysis on the resource costs required for provision of home infusion therapies, we invite you to purchase one of our products, The Per Diem Costs of Home Infusion Therapy Services, a downloadable document detailing the per diem cost of providing infusion drug therapies in the home setting for a wide range of therapies.

 NHIA covers market developments and pump trends annually in its technology issue (July/August) of Infusion.
 To order a copy of our summary of the most recent developments regarding ambulatory pumps, stationary pumps, enteral pumps, single therapy, and multi-therapy pumps, see our Infusion magazine resource for the index and ordering back issues.
-In addition, product-specific information is available on manufacturers’ and distributors’ web sites: Baxter Healthcare Corporation, B. Braun Medical, Inc., Baxa Corporation, CME America, Hospira, Infusystems, Inc., Medical Technology Resources, Monet Medical, Moog Medical/Curlin Infusion, MSD, RMS Medical Products and Smiths Medical.
+In addition, product-specific information is available on manufacturers’ and distributors’ web sites: Baxter Healthcare Corporation, B. Braun Medical, Inc., Baxa Corporation, CME America, EMED Technologies Corporation, Hospira, Infusystems, Inc., Medical Technology Resources, Monet Medical, Moog Medical Devices Group, MSD, RMS Medical Products, Smiths Medical and WalkMed Infusion.

 How you as a patient should safely use your infusion pump?
 (From the Food and Drug Administration, or FDA).